 What’s feeding your baby’s growth?

-Once your little one beyond 6 months old, you will most likely be spending more time focusing on their nutritional needs.
 After a better understanding of your baby and their delicate tummy, it is important to understand the role nutrition plays in your baby's on-going development so you feel empowered to make sure they are getting everything they need to keep their tummy happy.

 "Babies with a delicate tummy may have a higher risk of getting inadequate nutrition compared to other babies.
 Symptoms such as vomiting and diarrhea may reduce the absorption of nutrients into the body and thus increase the risk of having malnutrition," shares Miss Law Chin Chin, Senior Dietitian at The Nutrition Place.

 Read on to find out more about the right nutrition for your baby's development!